Sriracha

 Understanding the key chemical compounds helps explain why sriracha pairs well with certain ingredients.

-Sulfur compound from garlic providing pungent aroma and contributing to preservation properties
+Sulfur compound from garlic that contributes pungent aroma and antimicrobial properties

 Quick Tips